gunaerode/cypress-testing/Cypress-README.md

     });
     ```
 - **NOTE**: `should` vs `then` if you have only assertion in the hook use `should` other vice use `then`
+- `cy.contains` - check the content of the element
+- `cy.find` - find element